 Plus bikes, trikes and toy horses, both rocking and stationary.

-They have a separate room of little cars, boats, planes and board games. plus tea sets, miniature sewing machines, kitchen sets, a Punch and Judy show and a roomful of collectible dolls from the 1940s to 1960s.
+They have a separate room of little cars, boats, planes and board games, plus tea sets, miniature sewing machines, kitchen sets, a Punch and Judy show and roomful of collectible dolls from the 1940s to 1960s.